Skip to main content

 Applications

 Its easy to integrate applications that leverage LLMs with Javelin.
-We have made it easy to seamlessly connect your applications to route all LLM traffic through Javelin with 3 lines of code change.
+We have made it easy to seamlessly connect your applications to route all LLM traffic through Javelin with minimal code changes.

 Leveraging the Javelin Platform